Witney Carson Sports Sultry Red Lips In New Instagram Share

 Witney Carson sports sultry red lips in a new Instagram share.
-In the selfie, the Dancing with the Stars Season 19 mirrorball champion is seen staring directly at the camera.
-The choreographer shared the image with her 1.1 million followers, asking her followers in its caption what kind of content they would like to see from her as she shelters in place due to restrictions brought on by COVID-19.
+In the selfie, the Dancing with the Stars Season 19 mirrorball champion is staring directly at the camera.
+The choreographer shared the image with her 1.1 million followers and asked them in the caption what kind of content they would like to see as she shelters in place due to restrictions brought on by COVID-19.

 The television personality looks breathtaking in the snap.
-She is seen looking directly into the camera lens.
 Her blue eyes are piercing, enhanced by what appears to be black eyeliner applied to the tops of her lids and lots of black mascara to elongate her eyelashes.
 Witney seems to have added a peachy pink color to her eyelids, allowing the color to enhance her skin tone and her light-colored eyes.
 Her brows appear to be filled in with a pencil in the same shade, enhancing their natural arch.
 She appears to have applied a light-colored blush, perfectly highlighting her cheekbones.

 Perhaps the most striking aspect of the photo is her full lips, which are enhanced further by the application of a brick-red lipstick.
 The color is the star of the entire photo, drawing attention to the professional dancer’s mouth.